StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/run-cortex-with-docker.md

 !!! warning "Registry behavior"

     * Public registries like Docker Hub typically don’t need credentials.
 Adding authentication to public pulls may cause failures.
-    * Cortex supports only one registry credential set for all image pulls.
+    * Cortex supports only one registry credentials set for all image pulls.
 It can't handle different credentials for different registries.
     * The target registry is determined by the fully qualified image name, such as `harbor.example.com/project/image:tag`.

 ## Running Cortex with Docker